BIO-AEROGEL SPECULATIONS

 anomaly was detected.

-SCHLIEREN PHOTOGRAPHY: If a large telescope mirror,spotlight mirror, or
+ATMOSPHERIC SCHLIEREN PHOTOGRAPHY: If a large telescope

-fresnel lens is available, an outdoor Schlerien setup could be used to
+mirror,spotlight mirror, or fresnel lens is available, an outdoor

-capture shadowgrams of possible aerogel objects.
-(It could also be done
+objects.
+(It could also be done using reflectortape panel and a video camera)

-powerful pointsource is directed at the mirror from many feet distance,
+A spread-out laser or other powerful pointsource is directed at the mirror

-and a lens is used to spread the source beam to cover the entire mirror.
+from many feet distance, and a lens is used to spread the source beam to

-A knife-edge is placed at the focused image of the laser and adjusted to
+cover the entire mirror.
+A knife-edge is placed at the focused image of

-partially block the light.
-A few inches behind the knife edge, a
+the laser and adjusted to partially block the light.
+A few inches behind

-lens-less CCD camera is placed.
-Any distortion in the air between the
+the knife edge, a lens-less CCD camera is placed.
+Any distortion in the

-turn the contrast knob way up, and watch for moving structures.
+output, turn the contrast knob way up, and watch for moving structures.

 CRITTER NET: if aerogel organisms exist, then there should be an